Golden Spread Council: Facilities and Programs

 Camp Don Harrington has 18 permanent campsites available year-round, each with a cleared area, a fire ring, running water (except during winter months) and a latrine.
 An earth-fill dam has been erected on the river forming a small pond suitable for fishing, boating and canoeing.
 Permanent structures include a dining hall with kitchen, swimming pools, first aid station, administrative building, quartermasters shed, trading post, Campmaster's quarters (with 2 bedrooms, kitchen, full bath, and living room) and ranger's house.
-The camp has an archery range, rifle range, shotgun range, and an council ring.
+The camp has an archery range, rifle range, shotgun range, and a council ring.
 A COPE area includes a ropes course and a climbing wall with a zip line.
 A newer addition is a four element "Cub World" with a pirate ship, fort, castle, and tee-pee.

 The Camp is used for weekend camping by nearby units.
 It also holds annual merit badge summer camps and winter camps and Cub Scout day camp.
 Order of the Arrow activities take place there along with Wood Badge training.